COPPA compliance, CARU compliance, and contextual ads

 - What the audience breakdown is between adult traffic and child traffic

-Important: It is your responsibility as the publisher to ensure your age gate implementation is compliant with applicable law and the intent of this user-level COPPA feature.
+Important: It is your responsibility as the publisher to ensure your age gate implementation is compliant with applicable law and the intent of this user-level age-restricted feature.
 It’s not the responsibility of Unity or the Unity Ads SDK to validate your age gate mechanism, or how the relevant signal information gets translated and passed to Unity for processing.

 Nonbehavioral metadata API implementation